daigo75/blackbox-debug-bar/readme.txt

 Contributors: gwin
 Tags: debugging, debug bar
 Requires at least: 3.0.0
-Tested up to: 3.0.4
+Tested up to: 3.5.1
 Stable tag: trunk

 BlackBox is a plugin for plugin and theme developers.
-It collects and displays useful debug information (errors, executed queries, globals, profiler)
+It collects and displays useful debug information (errors, executed queries, globals, profiler).

+The icons are property of http://www.gentleface.com/free_icon_set.html, used on Creative Commons Attribution-NonCommercial license.

 == Description ==